The annual exhibition of Living & Learning Nillumbik artists and makers.

-- Any use or installation of additional equipment must be discussed with Council prior to installation – talk to Vanessa first.
+- Any use or installation of additional equipment must be discussed with Council prior to installation – talk to Erin first.

 - Use of internal walls, pillars or display boards are not allowed.

-- Use of banners, drapes, tables and other furniture must first be discussed with Council and will only be allowed with prior agreement – talk to Vanessa first.
+- Use of banners, drapes, tables and other furniture must first be discussed with Council and will only be allowed with prior agreement – talk to Erin first.

 - Only Council produced labels can be used.
 These will be prepared using the information you have provided on your catalogue form.

 - Only Whitetac may be used to affix labels and mounted catalogues.
 This should be rolled off to prevent the painted surface from tearing off the mud brick wall.
 Do not place Bluetac, stickers or tape on the mud brick walls as this will cause damage.